04/01/2020

 Both Federal and Provincial Governments have recognized the tough financial position that many have found themselves in, because of country wide shutdowns.
 As a result, in true Canadian fashion, they have pledged large sums in order to provide relief for individuals and businesses.
 The relief measures range from tax credits, increased income benefits, and most importantly, emergency funds for those whose incomes are affected by the virus.

-Each province has provided their own form of relief, so we will focus on the Canada Emergency Response Benefit (CERB) which will provide $2,000 a month for up to 4 months during this crisis.
+Each province has provided their own form of relief, so we will focus on the Canada Emergency Response Benefit (CERB), which will provide $2,000 a month for up to 4 months during this crisis.
 Many are criticizing the benefit,

 lamenting that they will not be able to live on $2,000 a month, and are still calling for a rental strike – this is especially true in places like Toronto and Vancouver, where landlords have taken advantage of rental demand and raised rents to levels higher than the affordability index; so tenants are paying upwards of 40-50% of their regular income on rent.